Howard Community College (HCC) offers a wide range of academic pursuits and extracurricular activities for students of all ages and walks of life.

 Tobacco includes but is not limited to smoking tobacco, chew, snuff, snus, and dipping tobacco.
 Cigarettes, electronic cigarettes, clove cigarettes, cigars, pipes, hookahs, bidis, blunts, cigarillos, smokeless tobacco or any item which simulates any of the previously mentioned products are also prohibited.

-HCC Security will issue a citation in the amount of $50 for each incident of smoking or tobacco use.
+HCC Public Safety will issue a citation in the amount of $50 for each incident of smoking or tobacco use.
 In addition to receiving a citation from the college, students and employees may be subject to disciplinary action for code of conduct violations and all persons are subject to additional fines imposed by Howard County.
 Howard County can impose a fine up to $250 for smoking within 15 feet of any doorway.
-College related penalties must be paid to the college Cashier’s office during regular business hours.
+College related penalties must be paid to the college Cashier’s office.
 Grades will be held if not paid in full.
 Parents, visitors, contractors and vendors will be subject to fines, and will be asked to leave campus if they refuse to adhere to the rules.

-Persons who feel they have received a smoking and tobacco use citation unjustly may appeal in writing to the Director of Security.
+Persons who feel they have received a smoking and tobacco use citation unjustly may appeal in writing to the Director of Public Safety.

 The Welcome and Information Center operates the campus switchboard and also staffs counter service locations throughout the campus, including the Rouse Company Foundation Student Services Hall (RCF), the Hickory Ridge Building and the Burrill Galleria.
-The center provides students with general information regarding college programs, courses, and services.
+The center provides general information regarding college programs, courses, and services.
 The center also provides information regarding office hours, locations, and directions to and from the campus.
 Notary services, voter registration information, and various college publications, such as the catalog and credit and noncredit class schedules, student handbook, and campus maps, are also provided through the Welcome and Information Center.
 The Welcome Center oversees the Student Ambassadors Program.
-Students interested in participating in this program should contact the Welcome and Information Center at 443-518-1000 or visit the main Welcome and Information Center location (RCF first floor).
+Students interested in participating in this program should contact the welcome and information center at 443-518-1000 or visit the main Welcome and Information Center location (RCF first floor).